ezyang/claude-auto-approve-osx/README.md

 This tool automatically approves selected tool requests in the Claude desktop application on macOS.
 It uses computer vision and OCR to detect and interact with approval dialogs.

+This is an OSX port of @Richard-Weiss's Windows auto-approver https://gist.github.com/Richard-Weiss/1ecfee909d839367001199ad179fad28

 ## Prerequisites

 - macOS